AlexTensorer/AlexTensorer/README.md

 Continual learning is an important part of my personality.
 Here are some of the things I'm currently learning:

 - **React.js**: I specialised in backend development during my bootcamp so I'm diving deep into React.js to build dynamic and interactive user interfaces.
-- **Java**: In really high demand in my region, I am learning Java via a course on Udemy, exposing me to a OOP language.
 - **Git and GitHub**: I'm mastering version control and collaborative workflows using Git and GitHub.

 ## Projets